Ian Emes: Early career and Pink Floyd

 After training at Birmingham College of Art, Emes' career began as a painter, sculptor, and kinetic artist.
-In 1972 his experimental animated film French Windows (set to Pink Floyd's One of These Days) was shown on the BBC's Old Grey Whistle Test, bringing him to the attention of producer Martin Baker and subsequently Pink Floyd.
+In 1972 his experimental animated film French Windows (set to Pink Floyd's "One of These Days") was shown on the BBC's Old Grey Whistle Test, bringing him to the attention of producer Martin Baker and subsequently Pink Floyd.
 French Windows is included in the box set The Early Years 1965–1972.

 Emes became the first filmmaker to create synchronised moving images for Pink Floyd, when he collaborated with the group for their late 1974 UK tour.
 He supplied several sequences, including the flying clock faces at the start of "Time".
 He laid the foundation for the band's visuals and remains influential; his graphic style is evident, for example, in the large-scale digital animations used in Roger Waters' The Wall concert projections.

 In 1974, the band commissioned animations of "Speak to Me" (the cardiogram and prism), "Time" (the flying clocks), and "On the Run" (twin towers explosion) to visualise The Dark Side of the Moon.

 His work is featured in the Pink Floyd: Their Mortal Remains exhibition, the first international retrospective of the band.
 It was presented by the V&A, Pink Floyd and Iconic Entertainment Studios.

 Animation

 During the late seventies, Emes created film sequences for numerous other musicians, including M.C.
 Escher-inspired animations for Mike Oldfield's 1980 In Concert tour and The Oriental Nightfish for Paul and Linda McCartney, which received a Short Film Palme d'Or nomination at Cannes.
 His Camden studio became world-famous for its ground-breaking visuals, and in 1980 Emes was cited as Britain's foremost animator, his achievements celebrated in a retrospective at the National Film Theatre (1980).
-Collaborations with musicians continued, including "The Chauffeur" for Duran Duran starring Perri Lister, and The Wall – Live in Berlin (1990), which was Roger Waters' first solo performance of the album, attended by the then-largest concert audience of all time.
-The interpretive film by Emes starred Rupert Everett, Ute Lemper and Marianne Faithful, and included sequences of the Marching Hammers projected onto the remains of the Berlin Wall.
+Collaborations with musicians continued, including "The Chauffeur" for Duran Duran, starring Perri Lister, and The Wall – Live in Berlin (1990), which was Roger Waters' first solo performance of the album, attended by the then-largest concert audience of all time.
+The interpretive film by Emes starred Rupert Everett, Ute Lemper and Marianne Faithfull, and included sequences of the Marching Hammers projected onto the remains of the Berlin Wall.